mjdescy/TinyETL/README.md

 ## Overview

 TinyETL is designed to make data movement simple and efficient.
-Point it at a source and target, and it will automatically detect the schema, create necessary tables, and transfer your data in optimized batches.
+Point it at a source and target, and it will automatically detect the schema, create necessary tables, and trans### License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+For commercial SaaS or hosted product usage, please contact licensing@tinyetl.com for additional commercial licensing terms.ur data in optimized batches.

 ### Key Features